4ntoined/pokemonpy-package/log.md

 ### vdoubles
 Date: 2024 change the pokemon.py gameversion

+* TECHNICAL UPDATE: Updated the CPU with a logic switch and the ability to make random decisions

+general battle updates:
+- pokémon switching should be made a function
+- trainer call outs ("come back"/"finish them off"/etc.) should be randomized (functionalized)
+- give cpu class an option to make random choices, get rid of startbattle() [check!]
+- status screen stuff still of course
+- full restore cheat

 here's what im thinking for double battles stuff

 - implement semifield (big step, im already upset about it)